dynatrace-oss/terraform-provider-dynatrace/docs/resources/infraops_app_settings.md

 ### Required

+- `interface_saturation_threshold` (Number) The threshold at which a network device interface is deemed to be saturated.
+- `invex_dql_query_limit` (Number) Limit the number of results returned from Grail for Host, Network device, and Extensions entities.
 - `show_monitoring_candidates` (Boolean) When set to true, the app will display monitoring candidates in the Hosts table
 - `show_standalone_hosts` (Boolean) When set to true, the app will display app only hosts in the Hosts table

-### Optional

-- `interface_saturation_threshold` (Number) The threshold at which a network device interface is deemed to be saturated.
-- `invex_dql_query_limit` (Number) Limit the number of results returned from Grail for Host, Network device, and Extensions entities.
-- `invex_dql_sort_limit` (Number) Limit for server-side sorting in Host, Network device and Extensions inventories.
-Sorting is disabled when the row count exceeds the configured threshold.

 ### Read-Only